Making the Hospital Hero App More Inclusive for Children with Auditory or Visual Impairments

 The new Hospital Hero journey connects tactile feedback, sound, and visual adaptability across each phase of the hospital visit.
 These multisensory layers enable children to explore, understand, and navigate with greater independence and confidence, turning the hospital experience into an engaging and reassuring story.

-User scenario illustrating tactile and multisensory interactions before, during,
+User scenario illustrating tactile and multisensory interactions before, during, and after the hospital visit

 In addition, collaboration with experts led to the development of detailed inclusive UI guidelines to complement the tactile and multisensory improvements.
-These guidelines focus on ensuring accessibility through bright colour contrast, clear iconography, and legible typography while minimising distractions in the interface.
+These guidelines focus on ensuring accessibility through strong colour contrast, clear iconography, and legible typography while minimising distractions in the interface.
 They also recommend simple, high-contrast visuals, scalable text, and animated interaction cues to help children with visual or auditory impairments navigate confidently and independently.
 These visual refinements strengthen the holistic redesign of Hospital Hero, ensuring that inclusivity is embedded in both interaction and interface design.

 Explore my other projects